Gene activity fully predicts transcriptional bursting dynamics: Results

-To further explore the generality of these observations, we examined data from two previous studies in the early fly embryo.
-In one study, transcription was modulated by varying BMP signal, a dorsoventral morphogen \cite{Hoppe2020}, while in another, transcription was altered by the use of different core promoter sequences in synthetic reporters \cite{Pimmett2021}.
-Remarkably, we found that these datasets also collapsed onto our established bursting relationships (Fig. \ref{fig5}A).
-As suggested in these studies, the first dataset shows predominantly $T_{\rm OFF}$ modulation, while the latter has primarily $T_{\rm ON}$ changes.
-Intriguingly, the two independent datasets cluster in disjoint halves of the full spectrum of $P_{\rm ON}$ values captured by our measurements.
+As suggested in these studies, the first dataset shows predominantly $T_{\rm OFF}$ modulation, while the latter study has primarily $T_{\rm ON}$ changes.
+Intriguingly, when plotted in the context of the full spectrum of $P_{\rm ON}$ values captured by our measurements, the two independent datasets cluster in disjoint halves (Fig. \ref{fig4}G).
 Our analysis raises the possibility that the predominantly changed parameter ($T_{\rm OFF}$ versus $T_{\rm ON}$) might not be inherent to the examined regulatory manipulation (e.g., input TF concentrations or core promoter elements), but rather a consequence of the expression range (the $P_{\rm ON}$ regime) of these genes.